streamanalyze/sa.documentation/README.md

 The following steps are required to define a foreign function:
 Implement each foreign function capability using the interface of the implementation language.
 For Java this is explained in [ER00]  and for C in  [Ris12].
 In case the foreign code implemented in C/C++ the implementation must be implemented as a DLL (Windows) or a shared library (Unix) and dynamically linked to the kernel by calling the function load_extension("name-of-extension").
-There is an example of a Visual Studio project (Windows) files or a Makefile (Unix) in folder demo of the downloaded Amos II version.
+There is an example of a Visual Studio project (Windows) files or a Makefile (Unix) in folder demo of the downloaded sa.amos version.
 The main program of the DLL/shared library extension must also assign a symbolic name to the foreign C functions which is referenced in the foreign function definition (sqrts and square in the example above) [Ris12].
 Finally a multidirectional foreign function needs to be defined through a foreign function definition in AmosQL as above.
 Here the implementor may associate a binding pattern and an optional cost estimate with each capability.
 Normally the foreign function definition is done separate from the actual code implementing its capabilities, in an AmosQL script.
 A capability can also be defined as a select expression (i.e. query) executed for the given binding pattern.
 The variables marked bound (b) are inputs to the select expression and the result binds the free (f) variables.
 For example, sqroots() could also have been defined by: